Chinese Authorities Begin Quarantine Of Wuhan City As Coronavirus Cases Multiply

 Wuhan says it will add 3,400 more beds to hospitals which are equipped to treat the virus, bringing the overall number to 5,400, indicating authorities expect the scale of the outbreak to grow.
 Caixin, an independent Chinese-language outlet, quoted doctors in Wuhan saying they expected the outbreak to eventually infect as many as 6,000 people, though they did not give a timeline.
 SARS, which also belongs to the coronavirus family, infected more than 8,000 from 2002 to 2003.

 Hospitals are struggling to find enough doctors to treat the growing numbers of patients.
 An account of a 23-year-old man treated for the virus and eventually released last week described how his doctors had been transferred from other institutions within Wuhan and even from as far away as Beijing.
-As the crisis worsened, they worked sixteen hours a day, "from dawn to dusk."
+As the crisis worsened, they worked 16 hours a day, "from dawn to dusk."